German finance ministry raided in money laundering probe | Law-Order

 German finance ministry raided in money laundering probe

+German prosecutors raided the finance and justice ministries on Thursday as part of an investigation into the government’s anti-money laundering agency, putting a spotlight on Germany's failings in tackling financial crime.

-German prosecutors raided the finance and justice ministries on Thursday as part of an investigation into the government's anti-money laundering agency, putting the spotlight on Germany's failings in tackling financial crime.
-The probe into the Financial Intelligence Unit, an agency of the finance ministry under Social Democrat chancellor candidate Olaf Scholz, is looking at whether the unit was told to ignore warnings from banks of suspect payments to Africa.
+German prosecutors raided the finance and justice ministries on Thursday as part of an investigation into the government’s anti-money laundering agency, putting a spotlight on Germany's failings in tackling financial crime.
+The probe into the Financial Intelligence Unit, an agency of the finance ministry under Social Democrat chancellor candidate Olaf Scholz, is looking at whether it was told to ignore warnings of suspect payments to Africa.

 The raids come at a pivotal moment for Scholz, who opinion polls suggest has a good chance of becoming German chancellor in national elections on Sept 26.
-The FIU, along with Germany's financial regulator, Bafin, both under the finance ministry, has previously been criticized for failing to detect problems at payments company Wirecard, which collapsed in the country's biggest post-war fraud scandal.
+Scholz rebuffed criticism from lawmakers following the raids, but the episode casts a cloud because it refocuses attention on the ministry he runs.
+The FIU and BaFin, the financial regulator, which also answers to Scholz have been under scrutiny for failing to spot problems at payments firm Wirecard, which collapsed last year in Germany's biggest corporate fraud.

-Opposition lawmakers were swift to criticize Scholz.
 "This is a security risk for Germany," said lawmaker Fabio De Masi.
-"We need financial police with criminal expertise.
+"We need a financial police with criminal expertise.
 Germany is a paradise for criminals."

-The Finance Ministry said it had bolstered staff at the FIU agency from 165 to more than 460, as well as giving it more responsibility and technical resources.
-The ministry said in a statement that it supported the investigation and noted that suspicion was not directed at the ministry's employees.
+Scholz, speaking on a campaign stop in Potsdam, said he had had bolstered staff at the FIU agency to almost 500 from 165 and invested heavily in better equipping it.

+He signalled his frustration with the raids, saying that prosecutors with questions "could have put them in writing".
+The FIU declined to comment.

-The probe comes at a critical moment, as the country's anti-money laundering efforts are under review by the Financial Action Task Force (FATF), a global body that groups countries from the United States to China, to tackle financial crime.
+The probe comes as the country's anti-money laundering efforts are under review by the Financial Action Task Force (FATF), a global body that groups countries from the United States to China, to tackle financial crime.
 SUSPECT TRANSACTIONS

 The prosecutors said they were also looking into the fact that since the FIU took over control of money laundering in 2017, reports of suspicious activity have dropped drastically.
 They said that previous searches of the FIU had revealed that there had been extensive communication with the ministries that were searched on Thursday.